mrfdev/CMI/Resources/FAQ/cmi-running.md

 `CMILibrary` Base Library
 <https://www.spigotmc.org/resources/CMILib.87610/>

-`Spigot website` This is where you can get buildtools and make a spigot 1.18.2 jar
+`Spigot website` This is where you can get buildtools and make a latest Spigot jar
 <https://hub.spigotmc.org/jenkins/job/BuildTools/>

-`Paper website` This is where you can get Paper's 1.18.2 jar
+`Paper website` This is where you can get Paper's latest jar
 <https://papermc.io/downloads>

 ---